-Shielded by four floors of office spaces on all sides, the courtyard inside the U.S. chancery is an oasis of peace and quiet in the midst of Berlin’s busy center.
+Shielded by several floors of office spaces on all sides, the courtyard inside the U.S. chancery is an oasis of peace and quiet in the midst of Berlin’s busy center.
 Apart from various North American plants, it also harbors a number of noteworthy artifacts:

 The Embassy courtyard features Ellsworth Kelly’s Berlin Totem; a segment of the Berlin Wall (photo | listed in Wikipedia); the founding stone for the Chancery; and a memorial stone to the German victims of the 9/11 attacks (photo | remarks at unveiling).

 U.S. Embassy Adds Piece of World Trade Center to Courtyard Memorial